dickchainy/dickchainy.github.io/index.md

 Hence my name, a reference to an infinite chain of dicks connected to each other through blockchain technology.

 [Peeny](peenytoken.com) is the first of these projects.
-It's a crypto token and community that fosters acceptance for peens of all sizes.
-It's an ethereum-based ERC-20 compliant token with a semi-trustless ICO.
-Every donation to the ICO is saved to the blockchain and I send out the Peeny tokens reserved in the ICO by calling a method in the Peeny smart contract.
+It's an ethereum-based token with a semi-trustless ICO.
+Every donation to the ICO is saved to the blockchain.

+Peeny is about embracing and accepting peens of all sizes and bearing everything voyeuristically on the blockchain.

 I plan on announcing new projects soon, so stay tuned.